Last published 18 Feb 2019

 The Headleasing Factsheet provides further information about living in a Headleased property.

 Inflatable or portable swimming pools may be allowed if the owner of the property approves the request and the installation of a safety fence.
 This is only required if the pool is capable of being filled with water to a depth greater than 300 millimetres.
-An inflatable or portable pool of this depth must be compliant with the Swimming Pools Act 1992 and the tenant must provide a copy of the compliance and registration certificate to FACS.
+An inflatable or portable pool of this depth must be compliant with the Swimming Pools Act 1992 and the tenant must provide a copy of the compliance and registration certificate to DCJ.

 Repairs and Maintenance